"I am an Athletic Development Coach at Manchester United Football Club and love the relationships and rapport I get to build with staff and players."

 Outside of lectures and work, I could usually be found at the Library or the Sports Park, in the gym, having a coffee in Starbucks or grabbing a drink at the bar.

 My time at Surrey made me realise what career pathway I wanted to follow.
 It helped improve my confidence and my ability to communicate more effectively when coaching.
 Balancing my degree with part-time work made me more organised, which has paid dividends since.

-I’m now the Lead Academy Strength and Conditioning Coach at Burnley Football Club.
-I love my job so much and never count the hours down before the end of the day.
-One of my personal highlights are the relationships and rapport that I get to build with staff and players of all ages.
+I’m now an Athletic Development Coach at Manchester United Football Club, working with the U18s and U21s.
+I really enjoy the job as I get to be part of a multidisciplinary team that works together to help young players develop and progress towards a career as a professional footballer.
+One of my favourite things is the relationships and rapport that I get to build with staff and players of all ages.
 I get to see how my work supports player development, both on and off the pitch.
 I also really enjoy the opportunity to research scientific literature and learn about other people’s experiences, applying these to the real world.

 Make sure you do your background research on the career first before applying.
 It’s a highly competitive field that takes time, hard work and patience to get into, and salary progression can be slow initially.
 But, if you’re dedicated, it’s an extremely rewarding career with lots of different opportunities!

 Find out more about our Sport and Exercise Science BSc.